polterguy/magic.io/README.md

 ## Configuring Magic IO

-If you want to you can configure where on disc you want Magic IO to physically store your files.
-This is accomplished by overriding the _"root-folder"_ for Magic IO by providing an appsettings.json configuration such as the following illustrates.
+If you want to you can configure where on disc you want Magic IO to physically store your files, this is accomplished by overriding the _"root-folder"_ for Magic IO by providing an _"appsettings.json"_ configuration such as the following illustrates.

 ```
   "io": {